Skip To Content

 Enable this option when the editor doesn't need to or shouldn't see newly added features.
 For example, if you have people collecting survey information from the public using apps such as ArcGIS Survey123, you may not want the editor to see the information the survey respondents provide, as it could be private or sensitive information such as the respondent's home address.

-When the owner of the hosted feature layer or a member of the default administrator role adds the layer to Map Viewer or adds the layer to Map Viewer Classic with full editing control, that person sees all features in the layer even if the Editors can't see any features, even those they add option is enabled.
+When the owner of the hosted feature layer or a member of the default administrator role adds the layer to Map Viewer or adds the layer to Map Viewer Classic with full editing control, that user sees all features in the layer even if the Editors can't see any features, even those they add option is enabled.
 Similarly, if you share the hosted feature layer with a group configured to allow editing of all contents (a shared update group), members of this group also see all features.

 7. To restrict feature edits based on the creator of the feature, select Editors can only edit their own features (requires editor tracking) under the What features can editors edit? setting.